 In 2018, Twitter and GitHub discovered that errors in their logging systems had led to plaintext passwords for users being stored in log files.
 Although the log files were not exposed to anyone outside of the organisations, both Twitter and GitHub recommended or required that users changed their passwords.

-Information on the status of a number of hashing functions can be found in NIST Special Publication 800-131A Revision 1 - Transitions: Recommendations for transitioning the use of cryptographic algorithms and key lengths C (2015)
+Information on the status of a number of hashing functions can be found in NIST Special Publication 800-131A Revision 2 - Transitioning the use of cryptographic algorithms and key lengths (2019) (PDF)